thejohnfreeman/cupcake.cmake/README.md

 A test must have sources,
 and they should be either the single file `tests/<name>.cpp` or every `.cpp` file under the directory `tests/<name>/`.

+A test may include
+its own private headers by their paths relative to the project's root directory (i.e. starting with `tests/<name>/`), but it may not include other headers in the project, even relative to the same directory, unless it links to a library exporting those headers.
+In fact, it _cannot_ include unlinked headers because `cupcake_add_library()` creates temporary symbolic links in the build directory pointing to the permitted headers, and only those will be found by the compiler.

 The target is given an unspecified name.
 Tests are not exported, meaning they are not installed.